xocelyk/xocelyk.github.io/_posts/2023-09-21-alignment-notes-2.md

 		- base objective is contained in mesa-optimizer’s epistemic model and its objective “points to” that information
 		- a little confused here
 		- “an AI system is corrigible if it tolerates or assists with its human programmers in correcting itself.”
-- because deceptively aligned mesa-optimizers are are waiting for the opportunity to defect from the base objective, distributional shifts that allow the difference between training data and development data to be detected are dangerous
+- because deceptively aligned mesa-optimizers are waiting for the opportunity to defect from the base objective, distributional shifts that allow the difference between training data and development data to be detected are dangerous
 	- sufficiently advanced systems should be able to detect very subtle shifts; not something we worry about with current systems
 	- it might not even be feasible in practice to remove any detectable difference between training and deployment
 		- limits use cases for a system